ShortlistShortlistedRemoved from shortlist 98

 Portability

 The Briggs & Stratton P4500 PowerSmart is an inverter generator and has an encased design of the following dimensions: L24.5 x W17.6 x H20.36 in.
 Thus, it is more aesthetical than conventional, open frame products.
-The generator has a contemporary design, convenient for recreationally generating power.
+This type of design is the most modern and convenient way to recreationally generate power.

 Features

-In addition to this info, some light indicators allow you to instantly see if the generator is overloaded, the generator is ready and the oil level is too low.
+In addition to this info, some light indicators allow you to instantly see if the generator is ready, the oil level is too low and the generator is overloaded.

 The unit benefits from Briggs & Stratton’s Quiet Power Technology (QPT™), a feature designed to greatly improve its noise levels, emissions and fuel consumption.
 When the switch, located on the control panel, is turned ON, the engine speed increases as electrical loads are connected, and decreases as electrical loads are removed.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Briggs & Stratton P4500 PowerSmart also comes with some accessories: key fob, oil and funnel are included.
+With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the Briggs & Stratton P4500 PowerSmart also comes with several accessories, including: oil, funnel and key fob.

 InfoHub™ Portable Power